back

 while a reduction lens avoids excessive intermediate image cropping,

-IMO undoing objective magnification is "not ideal".
+IMO undoing microscope objective magnification is "not ideal".

 mechanical